DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/users.rst

 Add New User
 ^^^^^^^^^^^^
-If the user does not already exist or you only have the 'Add New User option', fill out the required info and click the ``Add New User`` button.
+If the user does not already exist or you only have the `Add New User` option, fill out the required info and click the ``Add New User`` button.
 To learn more about User Roles, see `Roles`_.

 |newuser|